Gaussian time-translation covariant operations: structure, implementation, and thermodynamics

 Finally, we study whether catalysts can relax state transformation conditions for GCOs.
-Catalysts are auxiliary systems that participate in the process to activate previously prohibited transformations~\cite{JonathanP1999, LipkaBartosik2024_CatalysisReview}.
+Catalysts are auxiliary systems that participate in the process to activate otherwise prohibited transformations~\cite{JonathanP1999, LipkaBartosik2024_CatalysisReview}.
 For instance, even if the direct transformation $\rho_{S}\to\rho'_{S'}$ cannot be performed using a set of allowed operations, a transformation $\rho_{S}\otimes\tau_{C} \to \rho'_{S'}\otimes\tau_{C}$ (strict catalysis) or $\to \varrho_{S'C}$ such that $\Tr_{C}[\varrho_{S'C}] = \rho'_{S}$ and $\Tr_{S'}[\varrho_{S'C}] = \tau_{C}$ (correlated catalysis) is often achievable with an allowed operation.
 In both strict and correlated catalysis, the catalyst state $\tau_{C}$ is (marginally) preserved and can be reused for an indefinite number of times.
-Correlated catalysis, in particular, is found to relax all state transformation conditions except for a single monotone inequality in various resource theories, including the theory of athermality~\cite{Shiraishi2021_GP,Son2024hierarchy, Shiraishi2025GPC, shiraishi2025recoverysecondlawfully}, nonuniformity~\cite{Wilming2022correlationsin}, entanglement (for pure states)~\cite{Kondra2021Entanglement}, essentially overcoming all finite-size restrictions.
+Correlated catalysis, in particular, is found to relax almost all state transformation conditions in various resource theories, including the theory of athermality~\cite{Shiraishi2021_GP,Son2024hierarchy, Shiraishi2025GPC, shiraishi2025recoverysecondlawfully}, nonuniformity~\cite{Wilming2022correlationsin}, entanglement (for pure states)~\cite{Kondra2021Entanglement}.
 In the case of $\mathrm{U}(1)$-asymmetry, i.e. when covariant operations (not necessarily Gaussian) are allowed, correlated catalysis even enables arbitrary amplification of the asymmetry~\cite{Ding21_Asymmetry, Shiraishi2024_ArbitraryAmplification, Kondra2024_CoherenceAsymmetry}.
-Remarkably, correlated catalysis loses its power when Gaussianity is imposed. \begin{itemize} \item[(P4)] $\Sl_{\pm}(\mu,\chi)$ are monotonic under (correlated) catalytic transformations. \end{itemize} A full technical statement and its proof is in Lemma~\ref{le: no catalysis}.
+Remarkably, correlated catalysis loses its power of amplifying the type-2 asymmetry when Gaussianity is imposed. \begin{itemize} \item[(P4)] $\Sl_{\pm}(\mu,\chi)$ are monotonic under (correlated) catalytic transformations. \end{itemize} A full technical statement and its proof are in Lemma~\ref{le: no catalysis}.